 Speaking of stupid signs, I’ve seen a few that read “Caution.
 Hill Blocks View.”
 Well, Duh!

-Rose Madder Premium Member about 9 years ago
+Rose Madder Premium Member over 9 years ago

 In our town we have a lot of creeks and a lot of ‘no exit-go nowhere’ neighborhoods.
 There are only a few through-streets – guess where all the schools are? .I laughed one morning on the day school started for the year – the radio announced, “let’s avoid those school zones and get the kids safely to school.” – Impossible!!